karatheem/mailman/README.md

 <p>In a couple of minutes, the backend will be ready and you will receive a public IP address from which your website will be accessible.</p>

 <p>You app will be live at the designated IP address for a predefined default period of 48hrs.</p>

+### Service-Level Agreement

+This application and deployment are prpvided free of charge for both client and server sides.

+At the same time, support is provided as-is.